ModelDBRepository/136095/readme.txt

                              Changelog
 --------------------------------------------------------------------------
 2022-05: Updated MOD files to contain valid C++ and be compatible with the
          upcoming versions 8.2 and 9.0 of NEURON.
+Updated to use post ~2011 signature of mcell_ran4_init function.